SuperBerny/SurfReact/README.md

 # searchflix
-creating an app for searching Netflix a little faster than our Roku
+creating an app for searching Netflix that's a little faster than our Roku